UkaApp/UkaApp-iOS/README.md

 ---

-_Developed for Samfundet i Ås at Ås_
+_Developed for Samfunnet i Ås at Ås_